sxsw/rfm/README.md

 # ginjo-rfm

 Rfm is a Ruby/Filemaker adapter - a ruby gem that allows scripts and applications to exchange commands and data with Filemaker Pro using Filemaker's XML interface.
 Ginjo-rfm picks up from the lardawge-rfm gem and continues to refine code and fix bugs.
-Ginjo-rfm 2.0 adds some major enhancements, while remaining compatible with Ginjo-rfm 1.4.x.
+Ginjo-rfm 2.0 adds some major enhancements, while remaining compatible with Ginjo-rfm 1.4.x and Lardawge-rfm 1.4.x (see ...).

 Some Highlights:

-* Data source modeling with ActiveModel compatibility and graceful degradation If you can load ActiveModel in your project, you can have model callbacks & validations.
+#### Data source modeling with ActiveModel, and graceful degradation without ActiveModel.

+If you can load ActiveModel in your project, you can have model callbacks & validations.
 If you can't load ActiveModel (because you're using something incompatible, like Rails 2), you can still use Rfm models... minus callbacks & validations.

 		class User < Rfm::Base
 			config      :layout=>'user_layout'
 			before_save :encrypt_password
 			validate    :valid_email_address
 		end

 		@user = User.new :username => 'bill', :password => 'pass'
 		@user.email = 'my@email.com'
 		@user.save!

 Create models on-the-fly from any layout.

 		my_layout.modelize
 		 => MyLayoutName   (a class constant, represented by your layout's name)

 Create models for an entire database, all at once.

 		Rfm.modelize :my_db_name_or_config
 		 => [MyLayout, AnotherLayout, ThirdLayout, AndSoOn, ...]

-* Choice of XML parsers
+#### Choice of XML parsers

 Ginjo-rfm 2.0 uses ActiveSupport's XmlMini parsing interface, which has built-in support for LibXML, Nokogiri, and REXML.
 Additionally, Ginjo-rfm includes a module for Hpricot parsing.
-	You can specifiy which parser to use, or load them all and let Rfm decide.
+You can specifiy which parser to use or load them all and let Rfm decide.

 		Rfm.config :parser => :libxml

-	If you're not able to install one of the faster parsers, Ginjo-rfm 2 will fall back to ruby's built-in REXML.
+If you're not able to install one of the faster parsers, Ginjo-rfm will fall back to ruby's built-in REXML.
 Want to roll your own XML adapter?
 Just pass it to Rfm as a module.
+(see ...)

 		Rfm.config :parser => MyHomeGrownParser

-	Choose your preferred parser globaly, or just for a specific model.
+Choose your preferred parser globaly, as in the above example, or just for a specific model.

 		class Order < Rfm::Base
 			config :parser => :hpricot
 		end

-* Configuration API
+#### Configuration API

 Allows storage of all configuration settings in a hash, retrievable from anwhere.
 For simple applications, put all of your configuration in a top-level hash, and let Rfm do the rest.
 For more complicated setups, use configuration subgroups, and/or set configuration on-the-fly when you create Server, Database, Layout, or Base objects.

 		Rfm.config :host => 'main_host',
 			:database      => 'main_database',
 			:account_name  => 'myname',